elias6/jestAHrefTest/README.md

 # jestAHrefTest

- Test for jest handling href attributes of links with relative URLs
+Test for jest handling href attributes of links with relative URLs.
+See https://github.com/facebook/jest/issues/11861